Code-Institute-Submissions/corals_health/README.md

 This goal will be achieved via addressing two business objectives:
 1. Compare average images of different labels ('Healthy', 'Bleached', 'Dead', in pairs) (data visualisation task), and
-2. Develop and train ML model which would predict the group where the picture unseen by a model belongs (ML categorisation task).
+2. Develop and train ML model which would predict the group to which an unseen picture belongs (ML categorisation task).
 <hr>